Johnny Bravo Goes to Bollywood

-The name resembles the season 4 premiere "Johnny Bravo Goes to Hollywood".
+The movie was originally an 11-minute short done by Partible in Mumbai at Famous House of Animation.
+It was originally created for a strictly Indian audience, and the full short was done completely in Hindi and Dub in English.
+It aired on June 28, 2009 on Cartoon Network India.
+The following year, the short was lengthened to 78 minutes, and was done completely in English and Hindi to be aired globally.

 Plot

 After watching a True Hollywood Stories-type documentary in which he is considered a forgotten star, Johnny Bravo travels to Mumbai, the entertainment capital of India, to prove himself he is still popular, confusing Bollywood, India, with Hollywood and Indiana respectively.
 Eventually Johnny finds himself in the middle of a murder plot to kill Bollywood's greatest star, Jiggy (Johnny's Indian equivalent and rival).